nathanfaucett/js-messenger/README.md

-messenger
+MessengerAndroid
 =======

-messenger for the browser and node.js
+MessengerAndroid for the browser and node.js